agrinko/jquery-contenteditable/README.md

 - Automated tests
 - Test in different browsers
-- Support different event triggering editing mode other than single click
+- Support different events triggering edit-mode, other than single click
 - Support touch events
 - Add 'handle' option to specify which part of element should trigger edit-mode
 - Ensure HTML escape in all browsers to prevent XSS attacks
 - Predefined set of validations (nonempty, maxlength, minlength, etc)
-- Invoke validation after each input (now it's invoked only before 'apply' callback which might be too long)
+- Invoke validation after each input (now it's invoked only before 'save' callback which might be too long)
 - More verbose demo
 - Bugs:
   - using ctrl+c/ctrl+v user is able to paste any HTML from other sites, though the widget is only intended for simple text